melezhik/swat/README.md

 ### Comments
 Comments are lines started with '#' symbol, they are for human not for swat which ignore them when parse check pattern file.
 Here are examples.

-    # this http status should return
+    # this http status is expected
     200 OK
     Hello World # this string should be in the response
     <h1><title>Hello World</title></h1> # and it should be html code